Forgotten Moments of Someone Else's Past

 I am working on to the original photographs.
 I want to stay true to every mark, smudge and tear and crease in what I see as a precious object.
 I want to turn them back into something cherished that celebrates the moments in the lives of these strangers, that were important enough for them to record in a photograph.

 Before I cut into them, I am scanning them to keep a permanent copy before they are altered, along with the original notes in the album.
 I want to show the originals alongside the altered versions.
-Eventually I would love to expand the project further but for now, it will focus on the two albums I found in a plastic box on a market stall.
+Eventually I would love to create an archive of the images.

 MED - The woman who owned the album always referred to herself in the notes as MED.
 They are generally dated in the 50's and the majority are of holidays and day trips with friends and her mother.
 MED was an artist herself and there are many of her with her art groups and attending exhibitions.
 I think the family were based in the Darlington area.
 This album started the series, after finding them on a Market stall in Huddersfield.